kitzeller/ColorwavesCodelab/Team1005TopicSurvey.md

 `private static final int RECORD_REQUEST_CODE = 101;`

-Next we're going to set up our VoiceRecorder:
+Next we're going to set up our VoiceRecorder, which continuously records audio and notifies the link in the callback.
+We can send this audio to the Google Cloud Speech API using the code below.
+This should be added in our MainActivity class.

 ```Java
 private final VoiceRecorder.Callback mVoiceCallback = new VoiceRecorder.Callback() {